mehulagg/gitlab/doc/development/experiment_guide/index.md

 You may force the application to put your current user in the experiment group by adding a query string parameter to the URL of experiment entry URL.
-The experiment works only for this URL and won't work for the subsequent pages.
+The experiment works only for this URL and won't work for subsequent pages or when submitting forms.

 For example to enable `EXPERIMENT_KEY` experiment add `force_experiment=EXPERIMENT_KEY` to the URL